karthik-d/gca-detection-tab-slides/README.md

-# GCA-Detection-TAB-Slides
+# GCA Detection from TAB Slides

-A Deep Neural Network to automate the detection of Giant Cell Arteritis from digital pathology slides of Temporal Artery Biopsy.
+A Deep Learning -based approach to automate the detection of Giant Cell Arteritis from digital pathology slides of Temporal Artery Biopsy.

 ## Drive Directories